RevealBi/Documentation/docs/user/filters-date-range.md

 ## Using Custom Date Ranges

-Analytics offers a variety of pre-set date ranges (including Last 30, 7, or 365 days, among others) but you might want to define your range to see data within a specific date range.
+Reveal offers a variety of pre-set date ranges (including Last 30, 7, or 365 days, among others) but you might want to define your range to see data within a specific date range.
 Selecting the **Custom Date Range** in the *Date Filter* dropdown to see a calendar with